 How does it work?

-Dipping the pretzels in lye solution alters the ratio between sugar and protein, because lye breaks proteins present in the surface of the dough into smaller bits.
-Those small bits are amino acids that then combined with the sugars create the flavor compounds at the crust.
+Dipping the pretzels in lye solution alters the ratio between sugar and protein because lye breaks proteins present on the surface of the dough into smaller bits.
+Those small bits are amino acids that are then combined with the sugars to create the flavor compounds in the crust.